xiaooubai/COMP-598-Final-Project/data/Kagan_annotation/README.md

 7. vote: Any mention to vote counts, candidate certification or allusion to support for one candidate or another and that is not tied to the legal problems (see lawsuit).

-8. racism: Post references hate speech, white supremacy, or any other topic about racism.
+8. discrimination: Post references hate speech, white supremacy, or any other topic about discriminating a group of people (racism, sexism, ageism, etc.).
 ---
 ### Coding rules